NalonOff/NalonOff/README.md

 - 👋 Hi, I’m @NalonOff
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning the C# and Pygame
+- 🌱 I’m currently coding a home AI like Alexa
 - 💞️ I’m looking to collaborate on nothing for the moment
 - 📫 How to reach me: nalon.projects@gmail.com